-7.1.1 SIGMET information shall be issued by a meteorological watch office and shall give a concise description in abbreviated plain language concerning the occurrence or expected occurrence of specified en-route weather and other phenomena in the atmosphere that may affect the safety of aircraft operations, and of the development of those phenomena in time and space.

-7.1.2 SIGMET information shall be cancelled when the phenomena are no longer occurring or are no longer expected to occur in the area.

-7.1.3 The period of validity of a SIGMET message shall be not more than 4 hours.
+- 7.1.1 SIGMET information shall be issued by a meteorological watch office and shall give a concise description in abbreviated plain language concerning the occurrence or expected occurrence of specified enroute weather and other phenomena in the atmosphere that may affect the safety of aircraft operations, and of the development of those phenomena in time and space. - 7.1.2 SIGMET information shall be cancelled when the phenomena are no longer occurring or are no longer expected to occur in the area. - 7.1.3 The period of validity of a SIGMET message shall be not more than 4 hours.
 In the special case of SIGMET messages for volcanic ash cloud, the period of validity shall be extended up to 6 hours.

-7.1.4 Reserve

-7.1.5 Close coordination shall be maintained between the meteorological watch office and the associated area control centre to ensure that information on volcanic ash included in SIGMET and NOTAM messages is consistent.

-7.1.6 SIGMET messages shall be issued not more than 4 hours before the commencement of the period of validity.
+- 7.1.4 SIGMET messages concerning volcanic ash cloud shall be based on advisory information provided by VAACs and designated by regional air navigation agreement. - 7.1.5 Close coordination shall be maintained between the meteorological watch office and the associated area control centre to ensure that information on volcanic ash included in SIGMET and NOTAM messages is consistent. - 7.1.6 SIGMET messages shall be issued not more than 4 hours before the commencement of the period of validity.
 In the special case of SIGMET messages for volcanic ash cloud, these messages shall be issued as soon as practicable but not more than 12 hours before the commencement of the period of validity.
 SIGMET messages for volcanic ash shall be updated at least every 6 hours.